iamyaash/fedora/content/posts/flock-2025/day2.md

 I eventually joined him near by the fountain, and we started walking towards the boat.
 It was not far but it's walkable.
 We had nice conversations going on, and I was telling about the one mission _Call of Duty Modern Warface 3_ game, and it's crazy for someone like me from a village to travel internationally and seeing the place I used to see in a video when I was kid.

+{{< figure
+  src="/posts/flock-2025/img/day2/boat-wait-vid.gif"
-{{< figure src="/fedora/posts/flock-2025/img/day2/boat-wait.jpg" title="Waiting at the Port" caption="Tomas enjoys a thoughtful moment rolling his cigar, before the boat ride begins!" alt="Port waiting scene" >}}
+  title="Waiting at the Port"
+  caption="Tomas enjoys a thoughtful moment rolling his cigar, before the boat ride begins!" alt="Port waiting scene" width="50%" style="margin-left:auto; margin-right:auto; display:block;"
+>}}
 Eventually, we reached the port and waited for everyone to arrive.
 After some time, they started allowing people inside.
 We had to show the ID tag that was provided to us; otherwise, entry was not allowed.

 {{< figure